Tatsuya Sanmaidō

 Tatsuya Sanmaidō (三枚堂 達也, Sanmaidō Tatsuya) is a Japanese professional shogi player ranked 7-dan.

-Early life
+Early life and apprenticeship

 Sanmaidō was born in Urayasu, Chiba on July 14, 1993.
 His grandfather was an acquaintance of shogi professional Kunio Naitō, who recommended Sanmaidō learn shogi.
 Sanmaidō often went to practice at the Kashiwa Shogi Center to improve, and entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under the guidance of Naitō in September 2004.
 Promoted to the rank of 3-dan in April 2013, Sanmaidō finished second in the 53rd 3-dan League with a record of 14 wins and 4 losses to obtain full professional status and the rank of 4-dan in October 2013.

+Shogi professional

+Sanmaido defeated Taichi Takami to win the 2nd Jōshū Yamada Challenge Cup in 2017.

 Promotion history

 Sanmaidō's promotion history is as follows: